 CALPIA also offers over 100 nationally recognized accredited certifications through its industry employment program.
 This program is focused on improving the ability of incarcerated people to effectively transition from prison to the community and successfully obtain jobs when they are released.
-Completion of an

-Page 32 September 15, 2023 State of California apprenticeship program requires on-the-job training hours as well as 144 annual hours of course curriculum for each enrolled apprenticeship occupation.16
+Completion of an apprenticeship program requires on-the-job training hours as well as 144 annual hours of course curriculum for each enrolled apprenticeship occupation.16